flexcyon/docs-en/translation-es/changelogs/index.md

 ### Version 0.2.2 Layout styling

-- Color de fondo de dobles comillas fijas

-- Apoyo añadido para el plugin de estadísticas por defecto

-- Tejidos menores para efectos de productos comunitarios

-- Tarjeta agregada, opciones de ángulo para el diseño del espacio de trabajo

-- Necesidad de volver a cargar o reiniciar la aplicación si desea cambiar los diseños

-- Texto del estado del modo Vim y modo de barra de estado (leer / vista previa en vivo etc) texto ahora tiene una opción de color:

-- Desactivado por defecto

-- Añadir tarjeta, en ángulo (inspirado por Powerlevel10k) estilos para barra de estado

-- Afecta el texto del estado del modo vim también

-- Opciones de tamaño de la barra de estado añadido
+- Fixed double quotes checkbox background color

+- Added support for Vault Statistics plugin

+- Minor styling tweaks for community item effects

+- Added card, angled options for workspace layout

+  - Need app reload or restart if you wish to change layouts

+- Vim mode status text and status bar mode (reading/live preview etc) text now has a color option:

+  - Toggled off by default

+- Add card, angled (inspired by Powerlevel10k) styles for status bar

+  - Affects vim mode status text as well

+- Added status bar font size option

 ### Version 0.2.1 Small Update

-- Animaciones de ventana eliminadas ya que no son performant.
-.

-- Colores extendidos actualizados para que`*-color1-color2`y`*-color-2-color`voluntad
-siempre devolver la misma mezcla de color cuando se utiliza en las utilidades de metadatos callout.
-.

-- Efecto activo de fondo de archivos más consistente
+- Removed Window animations as they are not performant.

+- Updated Extended colors so that `*-color1-color2` and `*-color-2-color` will always return the same color mix when using in callout metadata utilities.

+- Made active file background effect more consistent

-- Añadido ASCII Art Line Highight opción
+- Added ASCII Art Line Height option

-- Cssclasses añadidos para las opciones de fondo de editor de cuadrículas

-- Opciones de estilo añadido para el título en línea
+- Added cssclasses for dotted and grid editor background options

+- Added styling options for inline title

 ### Version 0.2.0 Aesthetics Update

-- Añadido margen vertical de llamada, opción de radio fronterizo

-- Opción de radio de la imagen agregada

-- Paleta de color extendida (puede utilizarse como fuentes de metadatos de llamada o en variables css)
+- Added callout vertical margin, border radius option

+- Added image border radius option

+- Added extended color palette (can be used as callout metadata utilities or in css variables)

-- Llamada popup agregada, adaptada a [Ukiyo](https://github.com/technerium/obsidian-ukiyo)Tema de vaykinov y wizentex
+- Added popup callout, adapted from [Ukiyo](https://github.com/technerium/obsidian-ukiyo) Theme by vaykinov and wizentex

-- Opacidad fija de las principales acciones como nueva nota, nueva carpeta etc

-- Animaciones de ventana agregadas para modals, impulsos y ajustes.
-.
-Elija entre las siguientes opciones:

-- Ninguna (Revierte al comportamiento predeterminado)

-- Diapositiva hacia arriba
+- Fixed opacity of top actions like new note, new folder etc

+- Added window animations for modals, prompts and settings.
+Choose from the following options:

+  - None (Reverts to default behavior)

+  - Slide Down to Up

   - Slide Up to Down

-- Diapositiva izquierda a derecha

-- Diapositiva derecha a izquierda

-- También puede configurar la duración de la animación

-- opción agregada para cambiar la visualización de propiedades en modo de lectura y modo de edición

-- No mostrar propiedades en modo de lectura está habilitado por defecto

-- No mostrar propiedades en modo de edición es deshabilitado por defecto

-- opción agregada para permitir árboles minimalistas (carpeta/outline)

-- carpetas de arco iris adicionales para el explorador de archivos
+  - Slide Left to Right

+  - Slide Right to Left

+- You can also configure the animation duration

+- Added option to toggle displaying of properties in reading mode and edit mode

+  - Do not show properties in reading mode is enabled by default

+  - Do not show properties in editing mode is disabled by default

+- Added option to enable minimalist (folder/outline) trees

+- Added rainbow folders for file explorer

-- Opciones de fondo dotted y grid
+- Added dotted and grid background options

-- Ver el[documentation](../index.md)para más detalles
+- See the [documentation](../index.md)para más detalles

 __